tytydraco/yessleep/out/How_Much_for_Milo_Part_2.md

 “Whose heart will you eat?”
 The man nonchalantly enquired, as if he were simply asking for the time.

-Patrick and Lucy, my mouthless loved ones, began to wriggle and squirm more desperately in their chairs.
+Patrick and AJ, my mouthless loved ones, began to wriggle and squirm more desperately in their chairs.
 AJ leant forwards, putting her head in her lap and moaning loudly.

 “Please…” I cried.